Ways to Store Your Scrap Securely

 Eyesores

-Scrap metals may be a valuable treasure trove to you but an unattractive eyesore for your neighbors and community at large.
+Scrap metals may be a valuable treasure trove to you but an unattractive eyesore for your neighbors and community.
 That’s particularly true when you put them in a way that makes the area untidy or obstructs your neighbor’s view.

-Many municipalities and neighborhoods have regulations that prohibit scrap from being stockpiled in open places.
-Sure, you can cover the collection with a tarp, but that may fail to meet the local regulations or eliminate the neighbor’s concerns.
+Many municipalities and neighborhoods have regulations prohibiting scrap stockpiling in open places.
+While you can cover the collection with a tarp, that may fail to meet the local laws or eliminate the neighbor’s concerns.

 Lawn damage

-If you do, the scrap will block the sun from reaching the grass – interfering with its development and eventually leading to its death.
+If you do, the scrap will block the sun from reaching the grass – interfering with its development and eventually leading to the death of your lawn.

-Moreover, chemicals from the metals may leak, contaminating the soil and the groundwater water below.
+Moreover, chemicals from the metals may leak, contaminating the soil and groundwater below.

 How to Best Store Your Scrap Metal

 There are multiple options for storing scrap finds on and off your property.
-(With the method of choice varying with the volume of your collection.)
+(The method of choice will vary with the volume of your collection.)

 Storing your scrap metals in a barn is both convenient and safe.
-Not only is the space large accommodating more oversized items.
+Not only is the space ample, but it also accommodates more oversized items.
 It also protects your collection from thieves, weather elements, and eyesores.

-For best outcomes, enlist a building professional when constructing a barn on your compound.
+Enlist a building professional for the best outcomes when constructing a barn on your compound.

 Basement